chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Systems Opportunities for LLM Fine-Tuning using Reinforcement Learning](https://dl.acm.org/doi/abs/10.1145/3721146.3721944): optimization for LLM Fine-Tuning using Reinforcement Learning
 - [ ] [ReaL: Efficient RLHF Training of Large Language Models with Parameter Reallocation](https://openreview.net/forum?id=yLU1zRf95d): accepted by MLSYS'25
 - [ ] [Optimizing RLHF Training for Large Language Models with Stage Fusion](https://www.usenix.org/conference/nsdi25/presentation/zhong): breaks the traditional view of RLHF workflow as a composition of individual tasks, splitting each task into finer-grained subtasks, and performing stage fusion to improve GPU utilization, accepted by NSDI'25
+- [ ] [Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models](https://arxiv.org/abs/2505.17826): use RL to fine-tune LLM, could be a potential baseline framework

 ### Some Interesting Idea